Soellex® Thermal Cycler

 Thermal Cycle 230,400 data points in a single process run

-The Soellex® is an ultra high throughput PCR thermal cycler using a 3-chamber water bath optimized for the Array Tape™ platform.
-The heating system in the Soellex® tightly controls the temperature throughout the water column delivering efficient and rapid energy transfer from the water, through the Array Tape™ and to your samples.
+The Soellex® is an ultra high throughput endpoint polymerase chain reaction (PCR) thermal cycler leveraging a 3-chamber water bath.
+The heating system in the Soellex® tightly controls the temperature throughout the water bath delivering efficient and rapid energy transfer from the water, through the Array Tape™ and to your samples.

 Thermal Cycle 230,400 Data Points Simultaneously

 The Soellex® is capable of simultaneously processing up to three spools of Array Tape™, each with two hundred 384-well arrays per spool.
-Therefore, the Soellex® has the potential to thermally cycle 230,400 reaction wells in a single process run.
+Therefore, the Soellex® has the potential to thermal cycle between 76,800 and 230,400 reaction wells in a single process run.

 Intuitive User Interface

-The touch screen user interface is simple yet feature rich allowing you the control necessary to meet your process requirements.
+The touch screen user interface is simple, yet feature rich, providing the control necessary to process requirements.
 It includes: